Danira98/Election_Analysis/README.md

 5. Determine the winner of the election based on populat vote.

 ## **Resources:**
--Data source: election_results.csv
+- Data source: election_results.csv
--Software: Python *3.6.1* , Visual Studio Code
+- Software: Python *3.6.1* , Visual Studio Code

 ## **Summary**
 The analysis of the election show that: